cimaja/figma-template/README.md

 ### Libraries
 - Switch to the Libraries tab to view available design libraries.
-- Libraries are organized by product (Power Apps, Power Pages, etc.).
+- Libraries are organized by team.
 - Click on a library to open it in a new tab.
 - Use the copy button to quickly copy library names.